 They say there are no atheists in foxholes.
 One suspects additionally that there are few secret keepers in psychic agony.
 As Gibney’s film explores, Manning was tormented by one of the toughest secrets a young person can carry.
-He was deeply conflicted about his sexuality and appeared to suffer from gender dysphoria, the sense that one's biological sex is incongruent with self-perceived gender.
-It should be noted that Manning’s gender dysphoria was but one distinguishing factor—he has been described as emotionally volatile, highly intelligent and very short, a difficult set of characteristics for any underling in a regimented, top-down military environment.
+He was deeply conflicted about his gender identity and appeared to suffer from gender dysphoria, the sense that one's biological sex is incongruent with self-perceived gender.
+It should be noted that Manning’s gender dysphoria was but one distinguishing factor—he has been described as emotionally volatile, highly intelligent and of short stature, a difficult set of characteristics for any underling in a regimented, top-down military environment.

 It is far easier to keep secrets of state than secrets of the heart.
 When the two become conflated, beware.
 Manning needed to air the combat footage that haunted him, such as the “Collateral Murder” Apache helicopter attack video, but equally he needed to air his emotional torment.
 Multiple secrets are, for most people, multiply difficult to contain.
 So painful were Manning’s personal struggles that the magnitude of his military transgression (and the consequences he faced) may have felt miniscule in comparison.

 Whistleblowing is, to be sure, an ethical and moral calculus, but to be a whistleblower one must hold a high-stakes secret, and those come with emotional baggage that has its own sway on decision making.